marklogic-community/marklogic-FHIR-mapper/COOKBOOK.md

 This interceptor is idempotent because it will overwrite the additional nodes from previous runs.

-> Note that if using both `expand-instance` and `flat-to-multiple`, the `flat-to-multiple` pre-step interceptor entry *must* come after `expand-instance`, as otherwise `flat-to-multiple` will fail because there will not be a `/envelope/instance` that it can insert into.
+> Note that if using both `expand-instance` and `flat-to-multiple`, the `flat-to-multiple` pre-step interceptor entry *must* come after `expand-instance`, as otherwise `flat-to-multiple` will fail because there will not be a `/envelope/instance` in the source node.

 #### Testing your pre-step interceptor configuration
 You can test your configured pre-step interceptors for a given mapping in qConsole using a script like the one below.
 Adjust this script to have `nodes` containing the documents or subnodes that you want to convert into a FHIR resource.
 In this example, we are getting the list of `providerLocations` from a single test document, and viewing the results of running the mapping step's pre-step interceptors on each one.